-Historically, Switzerland has been renowned for its banking secrecy.
+[4.3] Historically, Switzerland has been renowned for its banking secrecy.
 Throughout much of the 20th century, secrecy was the premise on which Switzerland attracted global investment and grew into one of the financial capitals of the world.
 Its banking law provides robust protections against disclosure of account-holder information, the breach of which can result in criminal prosecution.
 In recent years, however, under intense public pressure, Switzerland has begun bringing its financial secrecy and corporate tax laws in line with OECD standards.
 Although the Swiss banking statute still contains stringent secrecy provisions, Switzerland has expanded the range of exceptions under which disclosure of financial information may be permissible or required by law.
 Some exceptions apply to investigations of criminal conduct under Swiss law, including mandatory reporting of suspected money laundering.
+Exceptions to financial privacy are also permitted on a multilateral basis, namely under the OECD/Council of Europe Convention on Mutual Administrative

-Other exceptions to financial privacy are permitted under bilateral agreements that provide for Swiss assistance to other States investigating tax crimes abroad, including tax evasion as well as tax fraud, and/or allow a country to request tax information under the Swiss statute on administrative assistance in tax matters.
-Crucially, most developing countries are not party to such agreements.
-The current debate turns on the adequacy of existing exceptions to secrecy, and whether they allow the States that arguably need it most full access to the information necessary to stop tax abuse by entities with a presence in Switzerland.
+Assistance, of which many developing countries are members.
+99 Other exceptions to financial privacy may be permitted under bilateral agreements that provide for Swiss assistance to other States investigating tax crimes abroad, including tax evasion as well as tax fraud, 100 and/or allow a country to request tax information under the Swiss statute on administrative assistance in tax matters.
+101 Crucially, most developing countries are not party to such agreements.
+102 The current debate turns on the adequacy of existing exceptions to secrecy, and whether they allow the States that arguably need it most full access to the information necessary to stop tax abuse by entities with a presence in Switzerland.

-Moreover, secrecy is not the only cause for concern.
+[4.4] Moreover, secrecy is not the only cause for concern.
 Public scrutiny has increasingly focused on the ways in which Swiss reporting standards and tax incentives for corporations facilitate the use of Switzerland as a commercial and financial center to avoid paying taxes in other countries.
-Although the Swiss government has announced planned reforms of corporate tax rates that treat non-resident companies differently from those domiciled in Switzerland, there are doubts that these changes will alter the incentives for abusive profit-shifting via Switzerland.
+In June 2016, the Swiss government proposed important reforms to its corporate tax policy (through a bill called "Corporate Tax Reform III") which would abolish the most generous preferential tax regimes for foreign companies.
+There are doubts, however, that these changes will alter the incentives for abusive profit-shifting via Switzerland.
+The proposed reforms will simultaneously create new loopholes (e.g. patent boxes, notional interest deduction, step up deductions) and decrease the overall corporate tax rate, which could prompt companies to shift their profits to Switzerland to take advantage of the low-tax regime.
 And while recent announcements that companies will be required to report their activities and earnings on a country-by-country basis are welcome, there are indications that this information, crucial to tackling tax abuse, will be exchanged only between select countries, not made uniformly or publicly available.

-In light of the above concerns, the practical effects of ongoing reforms remain unclear, especially for many developing countries disproportionately affected by tax abuse.
-To ensure that the policy changes safeguard CEDAW-protected rights abroad, as Switzerland is required to do under the Convention (see section V below), then they should be designed with the express intent of helping to improve the mobilization of domestic public revenue in the countries most concerned, thereby enabling those governments to dedicate sufficient resources for women's rights and gender equality.
-Five legal and policy areas are of particular relevance to determining the impact of Swiss State conduct on women's rights in developing countries:
+[4.5] In light of the above concerns, the practical effects of ongoing reforms remain unclear, especially for many developing countries disproportionately affected by tax abuse.
+To ensure that the policy changes safeguard CEDAW-protected rights abroad, as Switzerland is required to do under the Convention (see section 5 below), then they should be designed with the express intent of helping to improve the mobilization of domestic public revenue in the countries most concerned, thereby enabling those governments to dedicate sufficient resources for women's rights and gender equality.
+Four legal and policy areas are of particular relevance to determining the impact of Swiss State conduct on women's rights in developing countries: